AdityaBagul12345/basic-ecommerce-backend/README.md

 # Basic E-commerce Backend
 A beginner-level e-commerce backend made with Node.js, Express, and MongoDB.
-This project provides features for managing an online store, following the MVC (Model-View-Controller) architecture.
+This project provides features for managing an online store, following the MVC (Model-View-Controller) architecture.This project totally focused on backend how backend works not in developing UI

 ## Features
 - **User Authentication**: Register and login users using JWT.